 Werner Camano 230, 2-piece – 988g – stiffest

-So now I have a long, comfy low-angle Camano for long, loaded IK sea trips; a straight, rigid, light, shorter big-faced Corry for packboating and guests (the Mrs likes it), and a compact, 4-piece Aqua Bound Manta for travelling.
+So now I have a long, comfy low-angle Camano for long, loaded IK or packraft sea trips; a straight, I sold the rigid, light, shorter big-faced Corry, and the Mrs likes the thin-shafted Anfibio Vertex Multi Tour 4-piece.

 I’ve been watching a range of weather forecasts in a bid to try and get a feel for things around here.
 With no hurricanes predicted, last night I went out for a paddle along the shore.
 Even now it’s light here till 10pm.
 On a quiet beach I came across a strange installation, an abandoned Wasp Factory or maybe just some kids’ flotsam beach house.
 In some places the masses of washed-up fishing industry junk is depressing in the otherwise unpolluted surroundings, but it’s also part of what makes beach-combing so intriguing.
 Whose chopped down wellies were they (different sizes, made in Holland)?
 When was Calmac man’s (Hebridean ferry service) hard hat blown overboard and did he go with it?
 All messages without a bottle.
 If nothing else, as Gael observed last year along the SSKT, there’s always plenty of rope, netting and more usefully, firewood to be found on less visited beaches.